JessicaRodriguesFelix/Udemy-Modern-React-with-Redux/comps/README.md

 Sortable columns can sort different kinds of values.
 Cells can be calculated using multiple properties.
 Cells can display arbitrary data.

+## Section 16 Data sorting
+.localeCompare() built in function to compare strings in js